g-h-0-S-t/ExtractFBGroupMembers/README.md

 <img src="https://freepngimg.com/thumb/terminator/21148-9-terminator-picture.png" width="200" title="Bot" alt="Bot" />

 # Extract FB Group Members
-Extract list of members of a Facebook group.
+Extract a list of members of a Facebook group.

 USAGE :
  - Open the Facebook Group from where you want to extract a list of members (navigate to members section).